Riel (film): Production

 The film was shot at Cinespace Film Studios in Kleinburg, Ontario, with additional photography at Ottawa, Ontario.
 The production utilized the local community to fulfill extra roles and stunt riders.
 Community members like Jim Naish, and others, earned a spot with their shooting and riding abilities.

+Release

+Prior to its showing on television, a special premiere showing of the film was done at the Governor General's residence in Ottawa (Government House).
+Prior to the viewing, a private dinner was held with Jean Allard and Joe Teillet, descendants of Riel; Willie Dumont, a descendant of Gabriel Dumont; Eric Wells, who discovered the Riel diaries; and E. B. Osler, author of a book on Riel.
+The full cast and director attended the screening, as well as Al Johnson, president of the CBC, who introduced the film as "what the CBC is all about".